Claus Spreckels: Businesses

 The majority of the businesses assets of his eldest two sons, including the Spreckels Sugar Company, was held in common in the J. D. and A. B. Spreckels Company, which continued to be a source of wealth for their heirs for several decades after their deaths in the 1920s.
 The J. D. and A. B. Spreckels Company was liquidated in the late 1940s and the proceeds divided among the many heirs.

 Upon Claus Spreckels's death, his son Adolph assumed the management of Spreckels Sugar Company.
 The company remained under control of Claus Spreckels descendants until a 1949 buyout by Charles de Bretteville, a nephew of Adolph's wife, Alma de Bretteville Spreckels.
 Charles de Bretteville sold controlling interest in the company in 1963 to the American Sugar Company, which already had held 50% stock in Spreckels Sugar since Claus Spreckels settlement with the eastern Sugar Trust.
-The current owner is the Southern Minnesota Beet Sugar Cooperative (SMBSC).
-The company is headquartered in Brawley, California in the Imperial Valley and operates its sole remaining beet sugar factory there.
-As of 2025, it is the last remaining beet sugar factory in California.
-It currently sells refined sugar in bulk to the food and beverage industry, with a secondary business in beet molasses and beet pulp.
-In April 2025, SMBSC announced that they would be decommissioning the Imperial Valley refinery and closing the Spreckels Sugar division, ending sugar refining after the 2025 harvest and all operations by early 2026.
+The company was last operated as a wholly-owned subsidiary of the Southern Minnesota Beet Sugar Cooperative (SMBSC) and operated its sole remaining beet sugar factory in Brawley, California in the Imperial Valley, the last remaining beet sugar factory in California.
+In April 2025, SMBSC announced that they would be decommissioning the Imperial Valley refinery and close the Spreckels Sugar division.
+The company ended operations soon after the end of the sugar beet harvest in summer 2025.